 The implicit common enthusiasm of many field and laboratory researchers for finding ever-more diversity of life forms and novelty in ecology diametrically contrasts with the pragmatic reality for modelling in having to drastically restrict the number of organisms, or ecotypes, that can be represented.
 However, locating unifying themes has historically been central to many avenues in empirical science.
 Attempts have been made to determine ‘general rules’ and apply these in plankton research 73; for example, body size is often a primary trait to simplify both modelling and empirical approaches 74,75,76,77.
 At the same time, attempted applications of these trait rules highlight where organisms bend those rules, for example by tissue dilution 78 or exploiting extreme predator/prey size ratios 58,79; concepts underpinning some of the trait-based rules that modellers may have been expecting to provide a route to simplification are not necessarily robust 3,80.
 Interfacing molecular biology (‘omics) data with simulation modelling provides different challenges 1,81.
 Although there have been various calls to integrate ‘omics with plankton models 82,83, and genetic differences appear with adaptation of plankton to new conditions (e.g. 84,85), possession of genes for traits can be inappropriately exploited in models with an assumption that the trait is expressed all the time.
 We did not find that approach to be acceptable 3.
 Indeed, modulations of both biogeochemical and behavioural aspects of physiology are key facets of trait expression that are lacking in most models (e.g., 86,87,88).
 Similarly, the phenotypic heterogeneity (i.e., intra-specific variability) that emerges in virtually all empirical studies, and has adaptive function that sustains plankton diversity 89, is invariably lacking.
 If such characteristics and modulations are absent from models, then the explanations and consequential caveats need to be made clear.
 Indeed, this should apply for all simplifications, even for the use of rectangular hyperbolic descriptions of nutrient uptake, which are almost invariably deployed in plankton models and claimed as mechanistically realistic even though interpretation of empirical data can be contradictory 78.

 Problems with integrating simulation modelling with empirical science (Table 1) cannot be attributed solely to any specific science grouping.
-While modellers are typically aware of the limitations of their models (as aware as those undertaking empirical studies are of the limitations of their observations), they are likely less aware of the problems inherent in empirical data.
+While modellers are typically aware of the limitations of their models (as aware as those undertaking empirical studies are of the limitations of their observations), they arlikely less aware of the problems inherent in empirical data.
 It is easy for the non-expert to misinterpret the nuances of empirical data and concepts extracted from the literature, a situation that perhaps may be worsened by the development of AI-assisted data-mining tools (see 90).
 Applying numeric data from different methodologies, such as the measurement of primary production, for which there are many techniques but which measure different component processes 91, is a prime example.
 Explaining differences between strands of information (complicated by changes in methodologies, interpretations, and terminologies over the years) can challenge the most expert individual, let alone someone whose primary skill sets are very different.
 Misinterpretations of classic temperature-growth work 92,93, and of applications of the metabolic theory of ecology 94 in models 3 might have been avoided if those models had been built in collaboration with those with appropriate understanding of the subjects.